 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
 The key audit matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 Further, any commentary on the outcomes of a particular audit procedure is made in that context.
+We communicated the key audit matters to the Audit and Risk Committee.

+Key audit matter

+Impairment assessment of non-current assets (Refer to note 1(v) and note 1 (x))

+The consolidated statement of financial position includes intangible assets of \$8.454 million and capitalised development expenditure of \$4.870 million as at 30 June 2023.

+Following the current years losses from continuing operations, the Group prepared value in use models to determine if the carrying value of the non-current assets was recoverable as at 30 June 2023.

+This resulted in a \$6.044 million impairment charge to the AlphaRET cash generating unit.

+Given the significance of the carrying value of the related assets to the financial position of the Group, and the judgements and assumptions required in value in use models (including growth rates, and discount rates), the recoverability of these assets was a key audit matter.

-Key audit matter How our audit addressed the key audit matter Impairment assessment of non-current assets (Refer to note 1(v) and note 1 (ix)) The consolidated statement of financial position includes property, plant and equipment of \$1.136 million, intangible assets of \$7.173 million and capitalised development expenditure of \$10.850 million as at 30 June 2022.
-Following the current years losses from continuing operations, the Group prepared a value in use model and obtained a fair market valuation to determine if the carrying value of the non-current assets was recoverable as at 30 June 2022.
-We performed the following procedures, amongst others: assessed whether the allocation of the Group's non- current assets into cash generating units (CGUs) was consistent with our knowledge of ongoing operations and internal reporting. performed sensitivity analyses over key assumptions used in the value in use model and the fair market valuation. tested the mathematical accuracy, on a sample basis, of both the value in use model and fair market valuation. evaluated the adequacy of the disclosures made in note 1 (ix), including those regarding the key assumptions and sensitivities to changes in assumptions, in light of the requirements of Australian Accounting Standards.
-Given the significance of the carrying value of the related assets to the financial position of the Group, and the judgements and assumptions required in value in use and market value models (including growth rates, discount rates and replacement expenditure), the recoverability of these assets was a key audit matter.
-We also performed the following procedures for the value in use model: assessed whether the CGUs included directly attributable cash flows and a reasonable allocation of corporate assets and overheads. evaluated the key assumptions in the model including sales and expenditure forecasts, growth, inflation rates and discount rates by comparing them with historical results, and economic and industry forecasts. tested that the forecast cash flows used in the model were consistent with the most up-to-date budgets and business plans approved by the Board of Directors. evaluated the Group's historical ability to forecast future cash flows by comparing budgets with reported actual results for the past three years. · · ·
+How our audit addressed the key audit matter

+We performed the following procedures, amongst others:

+- assessed whether the allocation of the Group's non-current assets into cash generating units (CGUs) was consistent with our knowledge of ongoing operations and internal reporting. - performed sensitivity analyses over key assumptions used in the value in use model. - tested the mathematical accuracy, on a sample basis, of the value in use models. - evaluated the adequacy of the disclosures made in note 1 (x), including those regarding the key assumptions and sensitivities to changes in assumptions, in light of the requirements of Australian Accounting Standards.

+We also performed the following procedures for the value in use models:

+- assessed whether the CGUs included directly attributable cash flows and a reasonable allocation of corporate assets and overheads. - evaluated the key assumptions in the model including sales and expenditure forecasts, growth, inflation rates and discount rates by comparing them with historical results, and economic and industry forecasts. - tested that the forecast cash flows used in the model were consistent with the most up-todate budgets and business plans approved by the Board of Directors. - evaluated the Group's historical ability to forecast future cash flows by comparing budgets with reported actual results for the past three years.
-- evaluated whether the methodology used to determine the fair market value was in accordance with the requirements of Australian Accounting Standards. - assessed the reasonability of the key assumptions including replacement expenditure, discount rates and profit margin included in the valuation and tested their accuracy to external market information, where applicable.